The School of Nursing provides answers to frequently asked questions about the Doctor of Nursing Practice program.

 Course delivery is a combination of online courses and intensive face-to-face sessions.

 Actual meeting dates for intensive sessions are determined the semester prior to course offering.
 A calendar is made available during the preceding semester.

 In-person courses meet on the Jackson campus.
-Some courses may be transferred from other institutions.
+Some courses may be transferred from other institutions with course coordinator approval.

 Yes, plans of study can be tailored to each individual student.
 For post-master’s students, part-time study generally consists of two courses, rather than three.
 At the start of the DNP program, some students may take only one course.
 For post-baccalaureate students, part-time study generally consists of two or three courses, instead of four or five.

 No, there is no dissertation; however, one of the domains of the DNP program is scholarship.
-The scholarly project process results in a systematic review utilizing the Joanna Briggs methodology - a model for evidence-based practice.
+The DNP project process results in an Evidence Implementation Project utilizing the JBI methodology - a model for evidence-based practice.

 Additionally, the University of Mississippi School of Nursing is part of a five-member, statewide consortium.
 The purpose of the Mississippi Educational Consortium for the Doctorate of Nursing Practice is to support increasing the nursing leadership capacity in Mississippi.
 The consortium fosters statewide academic programs leading to the Doctor of Nursing Practice.